 An Artifact could be used to create an element representing the data mining with a hyperlink to an external file that contains the results of the data mining exercise.
-This is a powerful mechanism that allows the data mining results to be launched directly from the repository even though they are stored and maintained in another system.
+This mechanism allows the data mining results to be launched directly from the repository even though they are stored and maintained in another system.